MUNsdh/readthedocs/docs/source/Print Settings.rst

 Fill in the category and name of your material and begin filling in the same parameters you jotted down a second ago.
 Then, begin experimenting by changing some of the parameters that you think will work best for the material you have chosen and run some tests (ie: If your material is harder than the sample material then increasing the power and decreasing the speed value will be necessary).

 Tip: The trotec has a dual laser.
 All hard materials like aluminum need to use the fiber (FLP) laser and all other materials like foam, wood, or plastic need the CO2 laser.
-Please refer to :ref:'Approved Materials for Laser Cutter'.
+Please refer to :ref:`Approved Materials for Laser Cutter`.

 Once satisfied with the settings, select “save” then “ok”.